🀄️ Osagai

 Define custom elements

 Osagai let you define your custom elements in a functional way, making than reusable and think about the separation of the component logic from the view.
-Custom elements can be defined using the define
+Custom elements can be defined using the define function, passing the name of the component with the Component function

 Component function

-function and can be used to add the logic of your custom element.
+Osagai Components are functions that will define your custom element.
+They need to return a Template function and can be used to add the logic of your custom element.
 Like adding event listeners, making api calls or initialize variables.
-Osagai will pass useful arguments to the Component like the element
+Osagai will pass useful arguments to the Component like the element reference and methods like query and queryAll that you can use to query elements in the element DOM tree.
+Both methods return a promise resolving the value as the element that match the query.

 function Component({element, query, queryAll}) {